ESSS/clcache-builder/README.md

 Create a new release on GitHub with a tag such as `v4.0.0` and a name such as `clcache 4.0.0`.
 A new build will be triggered, and the artifacts published by AppVeyor.

 Artifacts are published by AppVeyor from builds in tagged commits in the `master` branch.
-These artifacts should be attached to the GitHub release, and the `.nuspec` package uploaded to Chocolatey.
+These artifacts should be attached to the GitHub release, and the `.nupkg` package uploaded to Chocolatey.

 ## How it works